 - Data sharing options and case studies – supporting organisations to choose the right data sharing measures in a number of contexts including sharing between different organisations and open data release.
 Developed with key stakeholders, our case studies will demonstrate best practice.

 In a sign of how the world has moved forward since 2012, the guidance is now “anonymisation, pseudonymisation and privacy enhancing technology guidance” rather than just anonymisation.

 Anonymisation and pseudonymisation remain hot topics but are often misunderstood or, at least, conflated.
 Guidance on the topic, especially around techniques to use, is mixed at best.

-The BfDI document is a positioning paper and focuses on the telecoms sector but, together with the CNIL guidance and WP29 guidance, is worth a read if you have the time and the ability to translate from German easily enough.
+The BfDI document is a positioning paper and focuses on the telecoms sector but, together with the CNIL and WP29 guidance, is worth a read if you have the time.
 An updated anonymisation guidance document from the ICO is to be welcomed though, given the last one dates back nearly 10 years.

 The new guidance

 At present we only have the first chapter available for review.
 This covers an introduction to anonymisation and goes some way to clarifying the difference between anonymisation and pseudonymisation, and clarifies the meaning of related terminology, including ‘de-identified personal data’ (spoiler: it’s the same as pseudonymised personal data).

 As such, there’s not too much more to say other than to provide an overview of the difference between anonymisation and pseudonymisation, and to remind you to keep an eye on the forthcoming chapters as they become available.
 We will, of course, be reviewing them and providing updates.

 What is data anonymisation and pseudonymisation?